Michael Josem has over a decade of experience as a senior business leader serving in various high-tech and online industries around the world.

 Runner Runner

 Josem’s experience of using data and analysis to uncover cheating in online poker was a key inspiration for the 20th Century Fox movie ‘Runner Runner‘.
-In the movie, Justin Timberlake’s character – based in part on Michael Josem – travelled to live in the sunny Caribbean – which is basically just like the Isle of Man.
+In the movie, Justin Timberlake’s character – based in part on Michael Josem – travelled to live in the sunny Caribbean, which has a slightly different climate to the Isle of Man.

-Subsequent to leaving PokerStars in early 2017, Josem left the online gaming industry, and as a start-up entrepreneur, served as the Head of Customer Growth for Jobhawk, an Android and iOS app which connects workers with jobs in the building and construction industry.
-In that role, he provided customer service across many different channels, and led an online digital marketing campaign helping to empower blue collar workers.
+After leaving PokerStars in early 2017, Josem left the online gaming industry, and as a start-up entrepreneur, served as the Head of Customer Growth for Jobhawk, an Android and iOS app which connected workers with jobs in the building and construction industry.
+In that role, he provided customer service across many different channels, and led an online digital marketing campaign to empower blue-collar workers.

-Michael is a life member of the Manx Society for the Prevention of Cruelty to Animals, and a member of various other organisations including Isle of Man Business Network, Institute of Directors, Friends of Manx National Heritage, Manx Wildlife Trust, Manx Credit Union, Isle of Man Woodland Trust, the Celtic League, Unherd.com, the Free Speech Union, Isle of Man Friends of Israel, Rotary Club of Douglas, IOM, and others.
+Josem is a life member of the Manx Society for the Prevention of Cruelty to Animals, and a member of various other organisations including the Isle of Man Business Network, Institute of Directors, Friends of Manx National Heritage, Manx Wildlife Trust, Manx Credit Union, Isle of Man Woodland Trust, the Celtic League, the Free Speech Union, and Isle of Man Friends of Israel.

 Sport

-Michael is a member of Isle of Man Netball, and has previously served as the Captain and Team Manager of the Men’s Isle of Man Netball Team.
-His preferred position is Goal Shooter.
+Josem is a member of Isle of Man Netball and served as the Captain of the Men’s Isle of Man Netball Team in the team’s first-ever match against Guernsey.
+His preferred position is Goal Shooter, and played in that position in the England Men’s and Mixed National Netball (EMMNA) Championships in 2022 and 2023.

 Michael has a long-term leasehold on his home at 1 Hillary Wharf, South Quay, Douglas, IM1 5BL.